Shells of twisted flag varieties and the Rost invariant: Applications to the Rost invariant

 \begin{cor} Lemma~\ref{l9}, Corollary~\ref{cor10}, and Corollary~\ref{cor11} hold in any characteristic. \end{cor} \begin{proof} Clearly, it suffices to prove only Lemma~\ref{l9}, so assume $J_3(G)=(1,0)$.
 Then $G$ is split by an extension of degree not divisible by 9 \cite[Prop.~6.6]{PSZ}, so $\ind A=3$ and $J_3(G_{k(\SB(A))})=(0,0)$.
 Therefore by Lemma~\ref{iso.lem} $G_{k(\SB(A))}$ is isotropic and by Lemma~\ref{iso.prop} $X_2$ has a zero-cycle of degree coprime to $3$. \end{proof}

 \begin{cor} Let $G$ be a group of inner type $\E_6$ with Tits algebra $A$.
 If $G \times k(\SB(A))$ is isotropic, then $A$ has index dividing $3$. \end{cor}

-\begin{proof} Since Lemma~\ref{l9} and Corollary~\ref{cor11} hold in any characteristic, we can repeat the proof of Lemma~\ref{iso.prop} without any restriction on the characteristic of $k$ to see that $X_2$ has a zero-cycle of degree divisible by 3. \end{proof}
+\begin{proof} Since Lemma~\ref{l9} and Corollary~\ref{cor11} hold in any characteristic, we can repeat the first two paragraphs of the proof of Lemma~\ref{iso.prop} without any restriction on the characteristic of $k$ to see that $X_2$ has a zero-cycle of degree not divisible by 3. \end{proof}

 We summarize the relationship between the mod-3 $J$-invariant of $G$ and its Tits index and Tits algebra in Table \ref{e6.dict}.
-We use here that a slight modification of the proof of \cite[Thm.~3.8]{QSZ} gives that $j_1=1$ iff $\ind A=3$.
+We use here that by \cite[Prop.~5.3]{Jun11} $j_1=1$ iff $\ind A=3$.